Select Page

 Are there any legal implications to hustings?

-Not normally, however, The Electoral Commission recognises two sorts of hustings: ‘non-selective hustings’, and ‘selective hustings’. ‘non-selective hustings’ involve inviting all candidates, and selective hustings involve inviting only some candidates.
+Not normally.
+However the Electoral Commission recognises two sorts of hustings: ‘Non-Selective Hustings’, and ‘Selective Hustings’.
+‘Non-Selective Hustings’ involve inviting all candidates, and ‘Selective Hustings’ involve inviting only some candidates.

-If a Hustings is selective, the organising body can face spending limitations.
+If a hustings is selective, the organising body can face spending limitations.
 If it is non-selective (as most are) then it is not subject to any limitations at all.
 No registration as a ‘non-party campaigner’ is necessary for a simple non-selective hustings.

 For more info, see the Electoral Commission:

-How do I run a hustings?
+How do I run a Hustings?

-Running a hustings is as simple as setting a date, booking a venue such as a Church Hall, inviting the candidates as guests, and then publicising the event once the candidates have confirmed.
+Running a hustings is as simple as setting a date, booking a venue such as a church hall, inviting the candidates as guests, and then publicising the event once the candidates have confirmed.

-Once an election campaign has begun, given the short length of such campaigns, it is necessary to organise hustings as soon as possible if you want the event to go ahead.
+Once an election campaign has begun, given the short length of such campaigns, it is necessary to organise a hustings as soon as possible if you want the event to go ahead.

-• Set a sensible date: Note whether other people have organised hustings in your area already, so as not to organise in a way that will clash with what is already arranged.
+1. Set a sensible date: Note whether other people have organised hustings in your area already, so as not to organise in a way that will clash with what is already arranged.

-• Parking spaces and size (for the number of people expected or hoped to attend)
+• Parking spaces and size (for the number of people expected or hoped to attend).

-• Acoustics and sound facilities so that the audience can hear the candidates
+• Acoustics and sound facilities so that the audience can hear the candidates.

-• A raised platform on which the candidates might be seated
+• A raised platform on which the candidates might be seated.

-• Disability access
+• Disability access.

-You may wish to consider cheapness or one to which you have easy access.
-Church Halls are commonly used for hustings, as they are often good spaces in which such an occasion can take place.
-Check that your desired venue is available on the date you wish to use it for the hustings.
+When selecting a venue, you may wish to consider affordability or choose one to which you have easy access.
+Church halls are commonly used for hustings, as they are often good spaces in which such an occasion can take place.

-• Secure a moderator: A moderator or ‘chair’ will be needed for the meeting to ensure order is maintained.
+1. Secure a moderator: A moderator or ‘chair’ will be needed for the meeting to ensure order is maintained.
 Someone who is competent at public speaking and organisation is a must.
 Additionally, securing someone who has experience at chairing public meetings, and is well known in the local community, is preferable.
-Finally, it is beneficial to have the chairperson do at least some basic background search on each candidate, as well as be informed on the different party’s manifestos.
+Finally, it is beneficial to have the chairperson do at least some basic background search on each candidate, as well as be informed on the different partyies’ manifestos.

-• Send a press release to your local papers, TV and radio stations to tell them about your event(Only do this once the details are finalised.)
+• Send a press release to your local papers, TV and radio stations to tell them about your event (only do this once the details are finalised).

-• Engage with local radio stations
+• Engage with local radio stations.

 • Finally, it is a good idea to send a press release after the event, even if local media don’t attend, along with key quotes from the candidates and photos.